 On a purely formal level the installation has the potential to inspire reactions spanning wonder, awe and even delight.
 Conceptually it refers to wider issues around the impact of the urban infrastructure on a location and on the people who use it, but there is also a sense of irony behind Burden’s idea of exporting ‘antiques’, inspired by European design, from Los Angeles to Europe.
 These historic lamp posts, in a plethora of different designs, were dotted all over the many smaller cities that make up the megalopolis of Los Angeles and were originally installed as a demonstration of civic wealth and pride.
 Most of these antique lamps were removed and destroyed in the 1960s and 1970s, and the few remaining clusters have long been subsumed by the broader character of the city, almost to the point of invisibility to those who see them daily.
 The inextricable link between wealth and the provision of public lighting in urban contexts is clearly referenced by the work, as is the shifting character, significance and role of municipal design, both over time and from the perspective of commissioners, users and visitors.
 The elaborately decorative and massive street lamps are an ornate totem to industrialism and provide a richness and beauty for urban dwellers.

-Chris Burden has lived and worked in California for most of his life and is very much associated with the Los Angeles art scene which has thrived over the past forty years.
-He has exhibited extensively internationally and has had major retrospectives at the Newport Harbor Art Museum (1988) and MAK-Austrian Museum of Applied Arts, Vienna (1996).
+Chris Burden (1946-2015) lived and worked in California for most of his life and is very much associated with the Los Angeles art scene.
+He exhibited extensively internationally and had major retrospectives at the Newport Harbor Art Museum (1988) and MAK-Austrian Museum of Applied Arts, Vienna (1996).
 In 1999 Burden exhibited at the 48th Venice Biennale and at the Tate Gallery in London.
 In 2002 his solo show at Baltic included an extraordinary model of the Tyne Bridge made of Meccano, and in 2006 he produced Ghost Ship, a public art project with Locus+.